inspektor-dev/inspektor/docs/blog/kubernetes-breach.md

 **1. Cybel Claim**

-[Cyble claims](https://blog.cyble.com/2022/06/27/exposed-kubernetes-clusters/) that they found 900,000 Kubernetes cluster API servers exposed to the public internet, but only 799 of them can be exploited, where the intruder can get the access of the entire cluster.
+[Cyble claims](https://blog.cyble.com/2022/06/27/exposed-kubernetes-clusters/) that they found 900,000 Kubernetes cluster API servers exposed to the public internet due to misconfiguration, but only 799 of them can be exploited, where the intruder can get the access of the entire cluster.

 ![country-wise distribution of exposed k8s cluster](/img/k8.png)